 For the latest updates on all beaches,

 subscribe to our free

-St. Maarten and St. Martin Weekly News for updates on the island every week.
+St. Maarten and St. Martin Weekly News which provides updates on the island every week.

 Many more beach descriptions follow a few pictures:

 TOP: The famous "Cupecoy Boulder" (also called the monolith) at

 midbeach.
 It has been disintegrating the last several years due to battering by